You Can Always Count On Me

 “…And only a numbskull thinks he knows things about things he knows nothing about.”

-Not only that… It seems that Coen brothers are well on their way toward capturing tobacco use in nearly every geographical region of the country… Notice how the settings of the Coen brothers’ films are working toward the display of tobacco use across many different regions of the United States.
+During my careful probing, I began to notice some other sinister themes at work… It seems that Coen brothers are well on their way toward capturing tobacco use in nearly every geographical region of the country… Notice how the settings of the Coen brothers’ films are working toward the display of tobacco use across many different regions of the United States.

-Not only that… I think the Coen brothers are well on their way toward glamorously depicting smoking and other tobacco products in nearly every decade of the last century…
+Not only that… I think the Coen brothers are well on their way toward glamorously depicting smoking and tobacco products in nearly every decade of the last century…

 After looking at my own charts… By the process of elimination, I think an upcoming Coen brothers’ movie might take place in the early 1900s or 1970s and will be located in either Florida or the American northwest, perhaps somewhere like Portland or Seattle.